 The fastest way to find the best rate and terms on a CRE loan is to get multiple lenders looking at your deal simultaneously.
 Traditionally, this required working with a mortgage broker who would manually pitch your deal to their relationships.

 YieldStack automates this process.
-You submit your deal once, and the platform's AI matches it to 180+ lender programs, delivering 5–8 competing term sheets.
+You submit your deal once, and the platform's AI matches it to 5,000+ loan programs, delivering competing term sheets.
 Since YieldStack earns 50–100 bps at closing (no upfront fees), you get broker-level access to a lender network without paying broker retainers or application fees.

 Common Mistakes When Getting a CRE Loan